Maggie-XShen/smc-in-a-box/README.md

 ]
 ```

-To describe the meaning of important fields:
+Important fields are described as follows:

-- Secretes: a vector of a client's input, each bit represents an attribute.
+- Secretes: Client input vector, with each bit representing an attribute.
-- ClientShareDue: due time that clients submit shares and proofs to servers.
+- ClientShareDue: Deadline for clients to submit shares and proofs.
-- ComplaintDue:: due time that servers submit their complaints to each other.
+- ComplaintDue: Deadline for servers to submit complaints.
-- ShareBroadcastDue: due time that servers submit masked shares to each other.
+- ShareBroadcastDue: Deadline for servers to share masked data.
-- ServerShareDue: due time that servers submit aggregated shares to the output party.
+- ServerShareDue: Deadline for servers to submit aggregated shares to the output party.
-- Owner: a URL of the output party for servers submitting aggregated shares to the output party.
+- Owner: URL of the output party for servers to submit aggregated shares.

 ### 3. Run the software